Amanda Jane Fuller, also known as AJ, has been with the Disability Resource Centre (DRC) since 2016.

 AJ has an intellectual disability and is partially blind and partially deaf.

-She joined DRC through the Turning Point Service.
-Community Coordinators assist their clients to achieve measurable goals that range from confidence to leadership skills and ultimately independence.
+AJ joined DRC through the Turning Point Service.
+Community Coordinators assist their service users to achieve measurable goals that range from confidence to leadership skills and ultimately independence.
 AJ’s personal goal plan included singing lessons, joining the swim gym, and doing voluntary work.

 AJ commenced part time voluntary work at the Funky Farm in Mangateretere.
 While there, she developed her skills in caring and feeding the animals, cleaning the animals and cleaning/ looking after their environment.
 Other additional skills learned progressed to cashier work, retail sales and customer services.